Sustainable living without compromise

 The Coopers talk about their sustainable self-build project in Henley-on-Thames

 We achieved this by carefully selecting our site and design.
-The plot, once part of our two-acre garden, and full of mature trees, posed planning challenges, but keeping the trees was essential to us.
-Using Baufritz modular build system, we were able to crane the house onto the site with minimal disturbance.
-Our architect, Ralf Pflugfelder from Baufritz oriented the house southward, maximising solar gain with large windows and integral automated blinds to prevent overheating.
+The plot, once part of our two-acre garden, with mature trees, posed planning challenges.
+Keeping the trees was essential to us.
+Using Baufritz’s modular building system, we were able to crane the house onto the site with minimal disturbance.
+Our architect, Ralf Pflugfelder from Baufritz, oriented the house southward with large windows to maximise solar gain, and integral automated blinds to prevent overheating.

 The house features visual axes from east to west and north to south, allowing sunlight to fill the interiors.
-The flat roof, reminiscent of a modernist treehouse, hosts a terrace with beautiful views.
-A substantial 22kW solar array feeds up to 16kW into the grid, and, instead of batteries, we employ smart automation to manage our energy use.
+The flat roof, reminiscent of a modernist treehouse, accommodates a terrace with beautiful views.
+A substantial 22kW solar array feeds up to 16kW into the grid.
+Instead of batteries, we employ smart automation to manage our energy use.
 Air source heat pumps and HVAC systems recover heat from the pool, further boosting efficiency.

-Compared to a standard house even without a pool, our new home uses just a quarter of the energy and returns about 20% more to the grid than it consumes.
-The result is an elegant, comfortable, and genuinely planet-friendly home, demonstrating what is possible with thoughtful green design.
+Compared to a standard house, even one without a pool, our new home uses just a quarter of the energy and returns about 20% more to the grid than it consumes.
+All in all, we are delighted to have an elegant, comfortable and genuinely planet-friendly home that is proof of what can be achieved with thoughtful green design.

 FOLLOW THE COOPERS' BUILDING JOURNEY HERE